Our history

 2002

 With the birth of Beata in January, the family grows once again.
 Otherwise, everything runs as usual in tune with the seasons.
 Except that this year is terribly dry again.
 On the plus side, the sun shines most of the time and it is very warm.
 Lisa, Nadja and Nicolas take part in the Eko-Art-Village project’s summer camp again.
 A rather crazy and happy summer takes its course.
-Due to the drought, there are smaller harvests and less work, but lots of pond bathing, seeing people and sitting around taking it easy.

 2003